 Camp Scoutshire Woods will once again hold the popular Horse Camp for both weeks of camp.
 Also, with the weekly themes of “Scoutshire Sleuth” and “Outdoor Challenge”, there are plenty of opportunities for girls of all ages to try new things, make new friends, learn new skills and have tons of summer fun!
 All the popular activities will be back – such as zip lining, archery, swimming, boating and arts and crafts.
 Leadership camp is also back for the older girls who want to earn their Program Aide or Counselor In Training awards.
 Week one dates are June 7 – 12 and week two dates are June 14 – 19.

-Camp Scoutshire is near Citronelle, AL. It's large lake with a sandy beach make it just right for swmming and canoeing.
-The pine and magnolia forested landscape offers the perfect camp atmosphere for hiking, crafting, campfires, games and rest.
-Camp Scoutshire Woods also features its own horse stables, so girls can learn how to ride, while still enjoying traditional camp activities.
+Camp Scoutshire is near Citronelle, AL. Its large lake with a sandy beach make it just right for swmming and canoeing.
+The property, forested with pine and magnolia, offers the perfect camp atmosphere for hiking, crafting, campfires, games and rest.
+Camp Scoutshire Woods also features its own horse stables, so girls can learn how to ride and care for horses, while still enjoying traditional camp activities.